breakdowns/slam-mirrorbot/README.md

 - **ENABLE_FILESIZE_LIMIT**: Set it to `True` if you want to use `MAX_TORRENT_SIZE`.
 - **MAX_TORRENT_SIZE**: To limit the Torrent mirror size, Fill The amount you want to limit, examples: if you fill `15` it will limit `15gb`.
 - **IMAGE_URL**: (Optional field) Show Image/Logo in /start message.
 Fill value of image your link image, use telegra.ph or any direct link image.
+- **VIEW_LINK**: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if the END of link from browser link bar is ?a=view, if yes make it "True" it will work (Compatible with [Bhadoo Index](https://github.com/ParveenBhadooOfficial/Google-Drive-Index) Code)
 - **UPTOBOX_TOKEN**: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - **HEROKU_API_KEY**: (Only if you deploying on Heroku) Your Heroku API key, get it from https://dashboard.heroku.com/account.
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.